 Expand your skills to shape the future of the health care industry.
 As a current health care professional, you observe the effects data and information technology have on your field, from the accuracy and accessibility of electronic health records to improving patient care outcomes.
-Realize your potential while advancing your career with an online master of science in health informatics from the University of Missouri-Columbia.
+Realize your potential while advancing your career with an online master of science in health informatics from the University of Missouri.

 The University of Missouri School of Medicine designed the online master’s in health informatics for professionals with at least three years of relevant experience.
 As you’ll discover, physicians, nurses, clinical professionals and information technology specialists enroll to grow their understanding of information systems and data applications in the health care field.
 For such individuals, this format creates a collaborative, enriching environment for sharing knowledge and developing career-enhancing connections as you learn to develop, improve and evaluate information technology and data applications at operational and enterprise levels.